DanielMartensson/Open-SAE-J1939/README.md

 int main() {

 	/* Create our J1939 structure */
-	J1939 j1939 = {0};
+	J1939 j1939 = { 0 };

 	/* Load your ECU information */
 	Open_SAE_J1939_Startup_ECU(&j1939);

 	/*
 	 * Callbacks can be used if you want to pass a specific CAN-function into the hardware layer.
 	 * All you need to do is to enable INTERNAL_CALLLBACK inside hardware.h
 	 * If you don't want to have the traffic callback, just set the argument as NULL.
 	 * If you don't want any callback at all, you can write your own hardware layer by selecting a specific procesor choice at hardware.h
 	 */
 	CAN_Set_Callback_Functions(Callback_Function_Send, Callback_Function_Read, Callback_Function_Traffic);

-	while(1) {
+	while (1) {
 		/* Read incoming messages */
 		Open_SAE_J1939_Listen_For_Messages(&j1939);
 		/* Your application code here */